Kaycee Nicole

-Kaycee Nicole, aka Kaycee Nicole Swenson, was a fictitious persona played by an American woman named Debbie Swenson (born Deborah Marie Dickman 1960), in an early case of Münchausen by Internet.
+Kaycee Nicole, also known as Kaycee Nicole Swenson, was a fictitious persona played by an American woman, Debbie Swenson (born Deborah Marie Dickman in 1960), in an early case of Münchausen by Internet.
 Between 1999 and when the hoax was discovered in 2001, Swenson, playing the role of Kaycee, represented herself on numerous websites as a teenager suffering from terminal leukemia.
 Kaycee was reported to have died on May 14, 2001, and her death was publicized on May 16; shortly thereafter, members of the online communities that had supported her unraveled the story and discovered that Kaycee had never actually existed.
 Debbie Swenson confessed on her blog to the hoax on May 20, 2001.

 Creation

 In 1998, Debbie Swenson's real daughter, Kelli Burke (born Kelli Jo Swenson in 1985), who was in middle school at the time in Gracemont, Oklahoma, created the online persona of "Kaycee Nicole" with a group of her friends.
 The group created a webpage for the nonexistent girl and used photos of a high school basketball player from their town to represent her, but do not seem to have played the role of Kaycee beyond that or given her an active persona.
-That came when Debbie Swenson discovered what the girls had done and, rather than forcibly discontinue the hoax, she adopted the persona and began playing the role of Kaycee.
+That came when Debbie Swenson discovered what the girls had done, and, rather than forcibly discontinue the hoax, she adopted the persona and began playing the role of Kaycee.
+Around this time, Swenson asked a local family for photos of their teenage daughter from throughout her life, telling them she was going to gift them with a photo collage.
+The family complied, and the collage was delivered, but Swenson also used the wide range of photos to depict "Kaycee Nicole" at various ages and in various situations in her on-line postings.
+The family, and the daughter, remained unaware of the use these photos were being put to by Swenson.

 In August 1999, the Swenson family moved from Oklahoma to Kansas.